Compact K\"ahler threefolds with non-nef canonical bundle and symplectic geometry: Introduction

 and

-where the $\bR^+[C_i]$ are all the distinct extremal rays of $\oNE(X)$ that meet $N_1(X)_{K_X < 0}$.
-These rays are locally discrete in that half-space. \end{thm} This Theorem together with the classification list of non-splitting families of rational curves on Kähler threefolds given by Campana and Peternell~\cite{Peter1} allow us to follow Ruan's method to prove Theorem~\ref{main} in the Kähler context.
+where $\bR^+[C_i]$ are distinct extremal rays of $\oNE(X)$ contained in $N_1(X)_{K_X < 0}$.
+These rays are locally discrete in that half-space. \end{thm} Theorem~\ref{mori} together with the classification list of non-splitting families of rational curves on Kähler threefolds given by Campana and Peternell~\cite{Peter1} allow us to follow Ruan's method to prove Theorem~\ref{ch1main} in the Kähler context.

 This note is organized as follows.
-In section~\ref{classi}, we exhibit the classification list of non-splitting families of rational curves on Kähler threefolds.
-In section~\ref{GW} we recall some elementary properties of Gromov-Witten invariants which we will use.
-Finally, we prove Theorem~\ref{main} in the last section.
+In Section~\ref{classi}, we exhibit the classification list of non-splitting families of rational curves on Kähler threefolds.
+In Section~\ref{GW} we recall some elementary properties of Gromov-Witten invariants which we will use.
+Finally, we prove Theorem~\ref{ch1main} and derive from it Corollary~\ref{mainfort} in the last section.

 If $Z$ is an analytic (sub)space, $[Z]$ will denote interchangeably its fundamental homology class and its Poincaré dual cohomology class throughout this note.